Return to home

 Look!
 These are your brothers!...Look- - !
 These are your brothers!

-He runs through the doors in search of the girl - but comes upon the underground Machine Hall where the proletariat toils and suffers a miserable life.
-He has entered a part of the factory where a giant machine (termed the M or Moloch machine) with a monstrous crankshaft rotating at its center is manned by twelve workers attending to dials, blinking lights and other controls.
-One of the straining workers collapses from exhaustion, and the machine's temperature gauge (resembling a thermometer) rises dangerously high.
-It overheats and explodes, propelling men through the air and sending plumes of steam skyward.
-When thrown to the ground, Freder hallucinates that the machine's center has become a creature with eyes, nose, Sphinx-like front paws, and a gaping maw into which the masses of workers are fed.
+When thrown to the ground, Freder hallucinates that the machine's center has become the Moloch creature with eyes, nose, Sphinx-like front paws, and a gaping maw into which the masses of workers, now stripped and bald, are fed.
 Symbolically, the Moloch machine's inexhaustible appetite consumes the human lives of its operators, who are whipped into submission and led up the stairs to their death.
-[In the Old Testament, Moloch was the God of the Ammonites, to whom the Israelites also sacrificed children.]
-Rows of six dark-uniformed workers, as in the shift-change sequence, march up the stairs in unison toward the mouth, as the Moloch monster is transformed back into the machine in Freder's eyes.
-Struggling and wounded workers (some carried on litters) move from right to left, in silhouette, in front of Freder.
+[In the Old Testament, Moloch was the God of the Ammonites, to whom the Israelites offered sacrifices, including children.]
+Groups of dark-uniformed workers, in rows of six as in the shift-change sequence, march up the stairs in unison toward the mouth, as the Moloch monster is transformed back into the machine in Freder's eyes.
+Struggling and wounded workers (some carried on litters) move from right to left, in silhouette, in front of Freder, after the industrial accident.